nesirli/movie-project/README.md

-# Movies Dataset - Data Cleaning and Exploration
+# Movies Dataset - Data Cleaning, Exploration, Vizualization

 This repository contains a data cleaning script for the movies dataset, which is used for feature extraction and prediction tasks.